whitebread-cloud/terraform-aws-s3-swagger-ui/README.md

 ### Optional

-- openapi_spec_path
+- openapi_spec_paths
-  - Default value is an empty string
+  - Default value is an empty list
     - Default valut results in the default openapi specification url being used
   - Path to the custom openapi specification document to install
-    - E.g. /data/wc3/v1.yml
+    - E.g. ["/data/wc3/v1.yml"] or ["/data/wc3/v1.yml", "/data/wc3/v2.yml"]
 - openapi_spec_url
   - Default value is an empty string
-    - Default value results in the default openapi specification url being used or a relative path to the openapi_spec_path if openapi_spec_path is specified
+    - Default value results in the default openapi specification url being used or a relative path to the openapi_spec_paths if openapi_spec_paths is specified
   - URL to the custom openapi specification document for swagger ui to point to.
     - E.g. https://swagger.wc3.blizzardquotes.com/v1.yml
 - swagger_ui_version